ericsink/SQLitePCL.raw/README.md

 Since beginning with the SQLitePCL code, I've made a bunch of improvements to the build and its supported platforms:

- * Added support for profile 158 (as well as profile 78)
+ * Added support for more PCL profiles

  * Added build support for Xamarin.iOS

  * Added build support for Xamarin.Android

+ * Added support for Windows Phone 8.1, RT and SL

  * Updated WinRT to support both P/Invoke and C++ Interop